-Criteria for Entering the BA in Religion Program with Biblical Studies Major
+Requirements of the BA in Religion Program

 Students who have completed at least 57 hours will participate in an interview with the Vice President of Academic Affairs, Bible and theology division chair, and professional studies division chair.
 One additional religion program instructor may also be included.
 The purpose of this interview is to review the student's experience to this point and to explore avenues for future academic and ministerial success.